PKM74/fortran_vector/README.md

 Works with any data type, primitives, pointers, and derived types (with pointers as well).
 I would be careful with allocatable though.

-You can simply use a ``target`` variable and sent it in using ``push_back``.
+You can simply use a regular stack variable and sent it in using ``push_back``.
 It will be copied into the vector.
 This allows high performance reusage of stack variables.

 ### Add to your project:
 ```toml